 VEVO creates new channels in bulk on every Monday, and channels are fully created by Wednesday.
 Any new channel request made after that Monday will go into the queue for the following Monday batch.

-For this reason, we require you to submit your video distribution request at least two weeks before your go-live date.
+For this reason, we require you to submit your video distribution request at least three weeks before your go-live date.
 This will ensure your channel and video are complete by your release date

 Can I control my VEVO YouTube artist Channel?

 Unfortunately, no. A VEVO branded YouTube channel is not like a regular YouTube channel in that it is managed by VEVO, and they do not give access to a third party.
 Therefore, artists will NOT receive a login to their VEVO channel.
 We can make changes and updates to your video and channel info on your behalf as an approved distributor to VEVO.
 We can make changes to items like: